dicetomato/Roku-Voice/README.md

 ## Roku Voice - A multi-shortcut Roku controller.
 Control your Roku device with your voice using Apple Shortcuts on the iPhone.

 Roku Voice allows you to speak to your Roku device and perform several types of actions.
 You can say things like, "**Launch Plex**," "**Netflix and Chill**," or "**Pause Roku**."
 You can perform a search in Roku with whatever keywords you like by saying something like "**Search for**" followed by the keywords.
 This Shortcut can also add and remove Roku devices to control, as well as Channels to launch.
 It uses a JSON database stored in an iCloud folder to maintain your devices and channels.
+The actions themselves use Roku's Web API to send commands to your device (using its IP).

 ## Requirements:
 - Apple iPhone